<frequency> data type consists of a

 The definition of '<frequency>' in that specification.

-This data type was initially introduced in CSS Level 2 for the now obsoleted aural media group, where it was used to define the pitch of the voice.
-This has been deprecated since then, but the
+Note: This data type was initially introduced in CSS Level 2 for the now-obsolete aural media type, where it was used to define the pitch of the voice.
+However, the

 <frequency> data type has been reintroduced in CSS3, though no CSS property is using it at the moment.